Utusan Malaysia: Headquarters

 The newspaper's first building was located at Queen Street, Singapore in 1939.
 In 1958, it moved to Kuala Lumpur.

 A new seven-storey high office building was erected in 2010, opposite the existing headquarters.
 It was built on the former site of a car park for its staff.
 The official move to the new Utusan Group premises took place in 2013.

-In July 2020, it has been reported that Utusan Malaysia, with several other newspapers, namely Berita Harian, Harian Metro, New Straits Times (NST) and The Malaysian Reserve, will relocate its headquarters from Kuala Lumpur to Shah Alam, Selangor by the end of 2020 or mid-2021.
-The relocation was made as part of Media Prima’s recovery plan to overcome financial crisis.
+In July 2020, it has been reported that Utusan Malaysia, with several other newspapers, namely Berita Harian, Harian Metro, the New Straits Times (NST) and The Malaysian Reserve, will relocate its headquarters from Kuala Lumpur to Shah Alam, Selangor by the end of 2020 or mid-2021.
+The relocation was made as part of Media Prima's recovery plan to overcome financial crisis.

 Format

 With its distinctive blue masthead as its logo and trademark, Utusan Malaysia had over 32 pages of news and current affairs, with regular supplements, focusing on diverse topics as entertainment, fashion, music, health, technology, and politics.
 It was Malaysia's only broadsheet newspaper in a national language until 16 September 2018, when it switched to the tabloid newspaper format.

 Mingguan Malaysia, Utusan's weekend edition, had a red masthead.
 Sections such as Pancawarna and Pancaindera (entertainment section) are published in tabloid size, rather than broadsheet.